Alfresco/alfresco-ng2-components/docs/process-comments.component.md

 # Process Instance Comments component

-Displays comments associated with a particular process instance and allows the user to add new comments
+Displays comments associated with a particular process instance and allows the user to add new comments.

 ## Basic Usage